duneroadrunner/SaferCPlusPlus-AutoTranslation/mutator_snapshot/README.md

 Jun 2017

 This is an (older) snapshot of the mutator project for posterity.
 Up-to-date versions are [here](https://github.com/bloodstalker/mutator).
+The corresponding version of llvm (and the libTooling library) used to build this version of mutator is [here](https://github.com/duneroadrunner/llvm_snapshot/tree/master).

 --------